emil-e/rapidcheck/doc/parallel.md

 Take
 ```

 In the example above we can see the base type of the commands in the test```Parallel command sequence Command<DispenserModel, Dispenser>:```.
-This is followed by the three sections ```Sequential prefix```, ```Left branch``` and ```Right branch```.
-The prefix is a sequence of commands that does not have to be executed in parallel, but still are requried to provoke the failure (remember that this is the shrunken test case we are looking at and the skhrinking process will move commands that does not have to be executed in parallel to the prefix).
-The left and right branches contains the commands that were executed in parallel.
+This is followed by the three sections ```Sequential prefix```, ```Left branch``` and ```Right branch``` which contains the commands that were executed in order to reproduce the bug.
+The prefix is a sequence of commands that were executed sequentially before any of the commands in the branches were executed.
+The left and right branches contains commands that were executed in parallel.

 ## Tips ##
 ### Reproducing races ###
 TBD
 ### Be careful when using the Command constructor that takes the Model as an argument ###
 TBD
-### Why is the exact error not printed in the parallel case? ###
+### Why is no assertion failure printed when my parallel test fails? ###
 TBD

-### Why won't RapidCheck detect my race condition ###
+### Why won't RapidCheck detect my race condition? ###
 Do you have a multi core processor?
 RapidCheck is much more likely to detect race conditions if the tests are executed on a multi core CPU.